puppetlabs/puppet-docs/source/pe/2.5/console_live_puppet.markdown

 Use the "enable" and "disable" actions to control whether puppet agent _does_ anything.
 When you disable Puppet on a node, the agent daemon will continue running, but it will not pull configurations from the master.

 After a node has been disabled for an hour, it will appear as "unresponsive" in the console's node views, and will stay that way until it is re-enabled.
-Disabled nodes will ignore runonce commands from the control puppet tab.
+Disabled nodes will ignore runonce commands from the "Control Puppet" tab.

 Disabling nodes is great for hedging your bets when you've made major changes to an existing Puppet module: